mattspotnitz/p8105_hw2_mes2165/Homework2.md

 Homework2
 ================

-\#\#Problem 1 \#Import and view \#I will import the Mr. Trash Wheel sheet, clean its column names, and examine the structure, head, and tail of the data set. \#Then, I will view the data set
+\#\#Problem 1 Import and view I will import the Mr. Trash Wheel sheet, clean its column names, and examine the structure, head, and tail of the data set.

+Then, I will view the data set.

 ``` r
 df_one = read_excel("Trash-Wheel-Collection-Totals-7-2020-2.xlsx", sheet = "Mr. Trash Wheel")